A custom built desktop computer with RGB lighting.

 Usage

-Such computers are highly bulky regarding hardware, and possibilities are virtually endless.
+High-end computers are highly bulky regarding hardware, and possibilities are virtually endless.
 Of course, it all depends on how large your budget is.
 Other than gaming, you will not find such computers in many business environments, but there are cases:

-• Design, Architecture and similar
+• Design, Architecture, and similar

 • Advance graphics design